Kamyil/markdown-agenda.nvim/README.md

 # markdown-agenda.nvim
+**BETA: This plugin was just created.
+I'm using it personally during work and personal stuff, but expect some bugs.
+Please report them if encountered**
 A minimal, focused agenda view for your markdown notes.
 Scans your notes directory for tasks with `@scheduled(DATE)` and `@deadline(DATE)` annotations and displays them in a collapsible floating window.

 ![Agenda Screenshot](agenda.jpg)